JJMats/behavioral_cloning/writeup.md

 # **Behavioral Cloning**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

 **Behavioral Cloning Project**

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build, a convolutional neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report